Loveslovescoffee/markdown-demo-site/README.md

 + [Uploading files like images](#uploading-files-like-images)

 ### Making your site publicly visible
 You want to be able to access this site via a URL so you can share your work!
-Follow along to update the settings.
+Follow along to update the settings.testje om eea te leren
 1. Click on `settings` tab.
 ![](./assets/img/Settings.png)